 Commercial litigation is a core part of Edlyn’s practice and she is instructed regularly (led and unled) in large-scale disputes and in smaller matters.
 Examples include:

-- Assisted with a two week trial in the BVI concerning the interpretation of a New York law agreement to purchase shares in a Caribbean energy company, including whether there had been a breach of an implied obligation of good faith and fair dealing and issues of causation and quantum (led by David Mumford KC).
+- Assisted with a two-week trial in the BVI concerning the construction of a New York law agreement to purchase shares in a Caribbean energy company (led by David Mumford KC).

-- Successfully defended a major national charity against a claim for alleged breach of contract (unled).
+- Successfully defended a major national charity at trial against a claim alleging breach of contract (unled).

-- Represented a national league football club at two interim hearings in a contractual claim against the club’s former sponsors (unled).
+- Represented a football club in a contractual claim against the club’s former sponsors (unled).

 Company & Partnership